a-tenne/snake/README.md

 - Create a `build` folder
 - Change directory into that folder
-- Fetch SDL3 and SDL3-ttf and generate platform specific build files with `cmake ..`
+- Fetch SDL3 and SDL3-ttf and generate platform specific build files with `cmake ..` which will take some time
 - Optional: add a release type flag with `cmake .. -DCMAKE_BUILD_TYPE=<type>`.
 The intended build types are "Release" and "Debug".
-- Optional: disable test building with `cmake .. -DBUILD_TESTING=OFF`
+- Optional: when building tests, googletest will also get fetched.
+Disable test building with `cmake .. -DBUILD_TESTING=OFF`

+> [!NOTE]
+> The custom build flags get ignored when using Visual Studio, due to it having its own build system that adds the compiler flags according to their build type.

 Example cmake command: `cmake .. -DCMAKE_BUILD_TYPE="Release" -DBUILD_TESTING=OFF`

 After that your build folder will either contain a `Makefile` on Linux/macOS or a `Snake.sln` file on Windows.

-> [!NOTE]
-> If you are using Visual Studio and wish to see all files organized and shown correctly, you should open the project from Visual Studio as a "CMake Project" instead of doing all of the steps above.
-The CMake configuration's own solution file does not correctly represent the project yet.
-> This is due to me developing it primarily on Linux and is subject to change.

 To build the game with the Makefile, run `make`